cstack/average-american/README.md

 - Calculates median age (overall and gender-specific) and gender distribution (mode)
 - Determines most popular baby name based on gender and implied birth year
 - Shows a table of 3 profiles (Average American, Average Man, Average Woman) across all available years
-- Supports filtering by specific year (2020-2024)
+- Supports filtering by specific year (2010-2024, excluding 2020)
 - Supports filtering by gender (male or female)
+- Fetches data directly from Census Bureau's American Community Survey (ACS) API
 - Caches data locally for offline use
 - Fully tested with minitest
 - Linted with rubocop